viniciusarruda/llm-enem/README.md

 ### Falcon-7B and LLaMA-2-7B Models

 The [evaluation](unreleased-reports/results.html) on the `ENEM 2022` dataset, with the models `Falcon-7B` and `LLaMA-2-7B`, was done using the Hugging Face Inference Endpoints.
 These models require a further investigation on how to build better prompts and how to automate the interpretation of their outputs.
-As can be seen in the detailed [`reports`](unreleased-reports/) folder, there are several issues, such as mixing english with portuguese, answering with gibberish text, badly formatted answers.
-Thus, the [`results`](unreleased-reports/results.html) table **should not** be considered.
+As can be seen in the detailed [`reports`](unreleased-reports/) folder, there are several issues, such as mixing english with portuguese, answering with gibberish text, and badly formatted answers.
+Thus, the [`results`](unreleased-reports/results.html) table **should not** be considered, being kept in the repository for informational purposes only.

 ## Citation

 If you use the `ENEM 2022` dataset in your research, even the processed version released in this repository, please cite the [original work](https://github.com/piresramon/gpt-4-enem/tree/main#citation).

-Also, if you use this code or results published in this repository in your research, please cite:
+Also, if you use this code or the results published in this repository in your research, please cite:

 ```bibtex
 @misc{arruda2023,